-Thanks to advice and support of Prof. Cath Lovelock, a member of the Blue Forests Carbon Scientific and Technical Advisory Panel, the Madagascar intervention recently installed the first mangrove Rod Surface Elevation Tables (RSETs) in Africa.
-We are using RSETs to work out two key things:
+Thanks to advice and support of Prof. Cath Lovelock, a member of the Blue Forests Carbon Science Advisory Panel, the Madagascar intervention recently installed the first mangrove Rod Surface Elevation Tables (RSETs) in Africa.
+We’re using RSETs to work out two key things:

 - to identify the vulnerability of the mangroves at our northwest pilot site to sea level rise.
 By using the RSETs to monitor intertidal surface-elevation trajectories, particularly in intact forests, the future vulnerability of these forests can be predicted by analysing results with respect to regional rates of sea level rise.